wp-plugins/page-layout-builder/readme.txt

 == Changelog ==

+= 1.8.7 =
+* Updated Accordion module.
+Added option to collapse all accordion tabs on page load.

 = 1.8.6 =
 * Updated image module (One Column,Image Top style).
 When link field is empty there will be no link in image or title.